frederikheld/pot-pourri/README.md

 # Pot Pourri

-_Pot Pourri_ helps you to keep your potted plants alive
+_Pot Pourri_ helps you to keep your potted plants alive.

 It collects data from connected sensor devices ([see the devices repository](https://github.com/frederikheld/pot-pourri-devices)) an displays it on a web interface.
 This helps you to track when your plants need water.